CiscoDevNet/terraform-provider-mso/website/docs/r/schema_site_contract_service_graph.html.markdown

 * `service_graph_name` - (Required) The name of the Service Graph.
 * `service_graph_schema_id` - (Optional) The schema ID of the Service Graph.
 The `schema_id` will be used if not provided.
 * `service_graph_template_name` - (Optional) The template name of the Service Graph.
 The `template_name` will be used if not provided.
 * `node_relationship` - (Optional) The Site Template Contract Service Graph Node relationship information.
-The order of the node_relationship object should match the node types in the Service Graph. **The `node_relationship` is not supported for the Cloud Network Controller site.**
+One block must be provided per node in the Service Graph template, in matching order. **The `node_relationship` is not supported for the Cloud Network Controller site.**
   * `provider_connector_cluster_interface` - (Required) The name of the Cluster Interface that has to be connected to a Provider Connector.
   * `provider_connector_redirect_policy_tenant` - (Optional) The name of the Redirect Policy Tenant that has to be connected to a Provider Connector.
+Required when `provider_connector_redirect_policy` is set.
   * `provider_connector_redirect_policy` - (Optional) The name of the Redirect Policy that has to be connected to a Provider Connector.
   * `consumer_connector_cluster_interface` - (Required) The name of the Cluster Interface that has to be connected to a Consumer Connector.
   * `consumer_connector_redirect_policy_tenant` - (Optional) The name of the Redirect Policy Tenant that has to be connected to a Consumer Connector.
+Required when `consumer_connector_redirect_policy` is set.
   * `consumer_connector_redirect_policy` - (Optional) The name of the Redirect Policy that has to be connected to a Consumer Connector.
   * `consumer_subnet_ips` - (Optional) List of subnets connected to a Consumer Connector EPG.
 Only supported for the load balancer device.